fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 .............................................
 If a Wallet Instance Registration Request is successfully validated, the Wallet Provider provides an HTTP Response with a 204 (No Content) status code.

-If any errors occur during the Wallet Instance registration, the Wallet Provider MUST return an error response as defined in :rfc:`7231`, with additional details available in :rfc:`7807`.
-The response MUST use the content type set to *application/json* and MUST include the following parameters:
+If any errors occur during the Wallet Instance registration, an error response MUST be returned.
+Refer to `Error Handling for Wallet Instance Management`_ for details on error codes and descriptions.

-  - *error*.
-The error code.
-  - *error_description*.
-Text in human-readable form providing further details to clarify the nature of the error encountered.

 Below is a non-normative example of an error response: